Diet for Breast Cancer Prevention

-Soy & Honey Tofu with Sweet Potato Noodles |
+Soy & Honey Tofu with Sweet Potato Noodles

 THE PRICE OF PROSPERITY

-Although some researchers asserted that the association between eating animal fat and meat could be coincidence, a number of later studies confirmed it.
+Although some researchers asserted that the association between eating animal fat and meat could be a coincidence, a number of later studies confirmed it.

-There are certain types of meat that increase the risk of hormone-dependent breast cancer even more according to a study by Harvard University(United States).
-The risk of premenopausal breast cancer is greater among women who consumed more red meat during adolescence.Immigration and Cancer
+There are certain types of meat that increase the risk of hormone-dependent breast cancer even more, according to a study by Harvard University(United States).
+The risk of premenopausal breast cancer is greater among women who consumed more red meat during adolescence.

 The role of diet and general lifestyle in breast cancer has also been shown by studying different groups of immigrants.
-For example, when Japanese people immigrate to the United States and change their diet, mortality rates from breast cancer increases over two to three generations, equaling that of their new country.
+For example, when Japanese people immigrate to the United States and change their diet, mortality rates from breast cancer increase over two to three generations, equaling that of their new country.

 YOUNG WOMEN AND MEAT CONSUMPTION

-Adolescents and young women who eat more red meat increase their risk of premenopausal hormone-dependant breast cancer.
+Adolescents and young women who eat more red meat increase their risk of premenopausal hormone-dependent breast cancer.
 For every additional 100g (3.5oz) of red meat consumed per day, the risk of breast cancer increases by 20%.

-N/B: Processed meats such as sausage and ham, pork and hamburger are the most linked to the higher risk of breast cancer.
+N/B: Processed meats such as sausage and ham, pork, and hamburger are the most linked to the higher risk of breast cancer.

 INCREASE CONSUMPTION OF THESE FOODS

-- Walnuts and seeds in general, good sources of polyunsaturated alpha-linolenic acid (ALA).
+• Walnuts and seeds in general, good sources of polyunsaturated alpha-linolenic acid (ALA).

-- Fruits and vegetables, carrots and spinach.
+• Fruits and vegetables, carrots and spinach.
 For cancer prevention, fresh fruits are preferred over vitamin supplements.

-- Raw garlic or deodorized garlic extracts.
+• Raw garlic or deodorized garlic extracts.

-- Nonfat yogurt.
+• Nonfat yogurt.

 REDUCE CONSUMPTION OF THESE FOODS OR PRODUCTS

-- Meat in general and especially animal fats.
-Fatty meats, sausage, cheese and butter are the main sources of animal fat in the Western diet.
+• Meat in general and especially animal fats.
+Fatty meats, sausage, cheese, and butter are the main sources of animal fat in the Western diet.

-Sausage Pork Meat |
+Sausage Pork Meat

-- Meat, especially processed red meat.
+• Meat, especially processed red meat.

-- Dietary sources of trans-fatty acids or hydrogenated fatty acids, such as fried foods and margarines (also available without trans-fatty acids).
+• Dietary sources of trans-fatty acids or hydrogenated fatty acids, such as fried foods and margarines (also available without trans-fatty acids).

-- Products with a high glycemic index (refined sugars, white bread, pastries, cakes and other products made with white flour and white sugar).
+• Products with a high glycemic index (refined sugars, white bread, pastries, cakes and other products made with white flour and white sugar).

-Pastry Doughnuts |
+Pastry Doughnuts

-Pastries |
+Pastries

 EXTRA NOTES>>>>